solid/authorization-panel/wac-ucr/uc-survey.md

 * +1 elf-pavlik:
 * +1 csarven: Duplicate of #basic-readonly.
 * +1 jaxoncreed:
+* +1 KaiGilb: graphMetrix

 ### Limiting access to other authorization conditions
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-historyofchanges

 * 0 csarven: Complex use case.
 Perhaps change focus to auxiliary resources.
 * +1 jaxoncreed:
+* +1 KaiGilb: graphMetrix.
+Im not sure this should be handled by permission, but yes, they should not see it.

 ### Minimal Credential Disclosure
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-minimalcredentials